 Berg graduated from Loyola University Chicago with a major in Italian and earned her MBA from the University of Illinois at Chicago with a dual specialization in marketing and international business.
 Berg is a Certified Association Executive (CAE) and Certified Professional in Learning and Performance (CPLP).
 She is past president of the Rotary Club of Evanston, a Paul Harris Fellow, a Paul Harris Society member, and a Benefactor.

 General Manager & Chief Communications Officer

 David Alexander leads a team of communications professionals who work alongside clubs to tell Rotary's story.
-He directs global communications efforts in 10 languages, developing regional public relations campaigns and overseeing Rotary's website, The Rotarian magazine, and 30+ regional magazines.
+He directs global communications efforts in 10 languages, developing regional public relations campaigns and overseeing Rotary's website, the Rotary magazine, and 30+ regional magazines.
 In 2013 Alexander's team earned a PR News Platinum PR Award for its work on the End Polio Now campaign.

 Alexander has 20 years of communications experience.
 Before Rotary, he directed media efforts at the National Safety Council, the leading safety advocacy organization in the U.S., and worked in public relations for Apple Inc.

 Julie Burke oversees all aspects of the financial operations of Rotary International and its charitable arm, The Rotary Foundation.
 Her responsibilities include financial management, financial planning and analysis, treasury and investment, corporate reporting, accounting services, and risk management.

 Burke was previously chief financial officer at two large nonprofit organizations after spending 10 years in public accounting at KPMG.